 \section{An ideal quantum foam experiment}

-The solution may be to arrange for translation of a macroscopic probe's c.m. by a controllable distance of the order Planck's length starting from an unspecified point---all this in the original rest frame of the c.m.
-This gets us out of having to localize the probe as part of the experiment.
+The solution may be to arrange for translation of a macroscopic probe's center of mass (henceforth c.m.) by a controllable distance of the order Planck's length starting from an unspecified location---all this in the original rest frame of the c.m.
+This relieves us of the necessity to localize the probe as part of the experiment.
 How does this help us?
-The idea is that a shift by distances of order PlanckÕs length may have a different effect from shifting by a macroscopic distance.
-In some theories---notably loop gravity---there is no such thing as ``distances smaller than Planck's length".
-More generally one can think the following parable.
-When one drags a block of over a flat surface, moving it a macroscopic distance---say, 1 cm---during a macroscopic time, one is up against dynamic friction.
-If one drags it in the same time interval over a few atomic distances, the motion is opposed by static friction---much larger than the dynamic one.
-In the latter case motion is hindered by interaction between asperities in the contacting surfaces; in the former the asperities are literally melted away.
-By analogy, in the quantum foam case we would expect the shift by a Planck length to be, in some sense, harder to perform than a much longer shift.
+The idea is that an attempted shift by a distance of order Planck's length may have a different effect from shifting by a macroscopic distance.
+In some theories---notably loop quantum gravity---there is no such thing as ``distances a fraction of Planck's length".
+More generally one can think of the following parable.
+When one drags a block of matter over a macroscopically flat surface, moving it a macroscopic distance---say, 1 cm---during a macroscopic time, one is up against dynamic friction.
+If one attempts to drag it during the same time interval over only a few atomic distances, the motion is opposed by static friction---much larger than the dynamic one.
+In the latter case motion is hindered by interaction between asperities in the contacting surfaces; in the former the asperities are, literally, melted away.
+Reasoning by analogy, we would expect in the quantum foam case, where asperities are replaced by bumps in the metric, that the shift by a Planck length be harder to perform than a much longer shift.

 As the macroscopic probe we propose an accurately rectangular block of very transparent dielectric---either amorphous or crystalline of the cubic class (which is optically isotropic).
 Let its dimensions be $L_1\times L_2\times L_2$, and its index of refraction $n$.
 A single-photon emitter sends an optical photon accurately normally to one of the square faces.
 A suitable detector records the photon after traversal of the block.